OBOAcademy/obook/docs/reference/glossary-of-terms.md

 #### Individual

 An [Ontology elements](#Ontology-element) that represents an instance of a class.
 For example, the instance "John" or "John's heart".
 Note that instances are not commonly represented in ontologies.
+For instance, "John" (an instance of person) or "John's heart" (an instance of heart).

 #### Information Content